isomerpages/moe-meetoh/_information/Advertisement for Canteen.md

 **Application Procedure**

 1. Download and complete the application form.
-You may also request for a hardcopy from the School’s Security Officer at Gate 1.
+You may also request for a hardcopy from the School’s Security Officer at Main Gate (Gate 1).
 * [Application Form](/files/Information/school%20canteen%20application%20form.pdf)

 2. Attached the following documents together with the application form: